DEPARTMENT OF COMMUNICATION MISSION STATEMENT

 COM 397 Internship: Provides on-the-job experience.
 Students may choose internships from approved list provided by Career Services, or they may make own arrangements within established guidelines by Career Services.

-COM 398 Independent Project: Offers an opportunity for specialized study and encourages intellectual curiosity, initiative, and sustained effort.
+COM 398 Independent Project: Offers an opportunity for specialized study and to encourage intellectual curiosity, initiative, and sustained effort.
 Independent Studies must be sponsored by a faculty member, and approved by an academic department.
 Proposal forms for Independent Studies are available (in electronic form suitable for download) on the Student Records web site (r-net.rollins.edu/studentrecords).

 COM 399 Global or Domestic Experience: Rollins College is committed to enhancing its international opportunities abroad and on-campus.
 International study experiences equal in quality and rigor to Rollins' academic programs are an integral component of this mission.
 A variety of off-campus programs allows eligible Rollins students the opportunity to extend their education beyond the campus.
 In order to participate in international and off-campus programs, students must be in good academic and social standing, and have a history of good conduct at Rollins.
 For more detailed information, students may contact the Office of International Programs or visit its web site (www.rollins.edu/int-programs).